gquittet/angular-11-tdd-with-animations-and-translation/README.md

 Here I'm using [ngx-translate](https://github.com/ngx-translate/core) instead of the official [`i18n`](https://angular.io/guide/i18n) because this library can change the language of the application on the fly and use the JSON format.
 Plus, Ionic and other big frameworks use this library to translate Angular web apps.
-So it worth it to learn it instead of the official one.
+So it's worth learning it instead of the official one.

 If you need to learn more about the differences between these two ones, check out:
 [https://github.com/ngx-translate/core/issues/495](https://github.com/ngx-translate/core/issues/495)